anoma/juvix-docs/docs/index.md

 Juvix is an open-source functional language with static typing and strict semantics.
 It is the programming language for the [Anoma][anoma]'s blockchain.
-The primary purpose of this language is to encode [Anoma's intents][anoma], enabling private or transparent execution through [Taiga][taiga] on the Anoma blockchain.
+The primary purpose of this language is to encode [Anoma's intents][anoma], enabling private and transparent execution through [Taiga][taiga] on the Anoma blockchain.

-Juvix, while designed for Anoma, offers capabilities that surpass it.
-It can compile programs into WASM and arithmetic circuits using [VampIR][vampir] or [Geb][geb], providing features expected in any other high-level programming language.
+Juvix, initially designed for Anoma, provides features typical of any high-level programming language with many more on the horizon.
+It can compile programs into native executable, WASM, and arithmetic circuits using [VampIR][vampir] or [Geb][geb], facilitating zero-knowledge proofs.

 Stay tuned for Juvix updates!
 Follow us on [:material-twitter: Twitter][twitter] and join our [:fontawesome-brands-discord: Discord][Discord] community.